-If someone told me eight years ago that I would be missing my children’s stepmom I would have told them they are freaken crazy.
+If someone told me eight years ago that I would be missing my children’s stepmom, I would have told them they are freaking crazy.
 No way in the world could I ever miss that lady.
 The struggles, arguments, and disagreements were enough to make anyone pull their hair out.
-Walking on egg shells and side stepping on both of our parts was the most exhausting thing ever!
+Walking on eggshells and sidestepping on both of our parts was the most exhausting thing ever!
 Now I miss her and here is why.

-Over the period of eight years I grew to respect the stepmom and commend her for helping shaping my boys and keeping them grounded.
+Over a period of eight years, I grew to respect the stepmom and commend her for helping to shape my boys and keep them grounded.
 Were there times my boys didn’t like her… of course.
 Were there times I didn’t like her… for sure.
 Were there times she didn’t like me and my children…absolutely.
-I always kept in mind though that she had their best interests in mind even if my boys didn’t think so.
+I always kept in mind though that she had their best interests in mind, even if my boys didn’t think so.
 Her tough personality kept them in check, but her love and generosity kept them afloat.

-Currently one of my boys still wishes to have her in his life and the other does not.
+Currently, one of my boys still wishes to have her in his life and the other does not.
 I can’t even begin to fathom what it would be like not to have my own stepchildren to be a part of my life anymore.
-While I am sure her heart longs for the relationships that she has lost with my sons, my heart longs for her to instil many of the core values that she believes in.
-It tears me up as I am sure it does for her.
-I pray that one day time with heal and relationships will mend.
+While I am sure her heart longs for the relationships that she has lost with my sons, my heart longs for her to instill many of the core values that she believes in.
+It tears me up, as I am sure it does for her.
+I pray that one day, time will heal and relationships will mend.